 Page

 Summary of the Programme

-Risk Factors
+Risk Factors 29

 Documents Incorporated by Reference 54

 Description of the Notes to be issued under the Programme

 Form of the Notes

 Terms and Conditions of the Notes 62

-Overview of the Swedish Legislation Regarding Covered Bonds 93

-Use of Proceeds 97
+Use of Proceeds 93

-Pro Forma Final Terms 98
+Pro Forma Final Terms 94

-Skandinaviska Enskilda Banken AB (Publ) 127
+Skandinaviska Enskilda Banken AB (Publ)

 Management

+Overview of the Swedish Legislation Regarding Covered Bonds 143

-Book-Entry Clearance Systems 146
+Book-Entry Clearance Systems 147

-Notice to Purchasers and Holders of Notes and Transfer Restrictions 148
+Notice to Purchasers and Holders of Notes and Transfer Restrictions 149

-Taxation 150
+Taxation

-Subscription and Sale 158
+Subscription and Sale

-General Information 163
+General Information 164

 IN CONNECTION WITH THE ISSUE OF ANY TRANCHE OF NOTES UNDER THE PROGRAMME, THE DEALER OR DEALERS (IF ANY) NAMED AS THE STABILISATION MANAGER(S) (OR PERSONS ACTING ON BEHALF OF ANY STABILISATION MANAGER(S)) IN THE APPLICABLE FINAL TERMS MAY OVER-ALLOT NOTES OR EFFECT TRANSACTIONS WITH A VIEW TO SUPPORTING THE MARKET PRICE OF THE NOTES AT A LEVEL HIGHER THAN THAT WHICH MIGHT OTHERWISE PREVAIL.
-HOWEVER, THERE IS NO ASSURANCE THAT THE STABILISATION MANAGER(S) (OR PERSONS ACTING ON BEHALF OF A STABILISATION MANAGER) WILL UNDERTAKE STABILISATION ACTION.
-ANY STABILISATION ACTION MAY BEGIN ON OR AFTER THE DATE ON WHICH ADEQUATE PUBLIC DISCLOSURE OF THE FINAL TERMS OF THE OFFER OF THE RELEVANT TRANCHE OF NOTES IS MADE AND, IF BEGUN, MAY BE ENDED AT ANY TIME, BUT IT MUST END NO LATER THAN THE EARLIER OF 30 DAYS AFTER THE ISSUE DATE OF THE RELEVANT TRANCHE OF NOTES AND 60 DAYS AFTER THE DATE OF THE ALLOTMENT OF THE RELEVANT TRANCHE OF NOTES.
+HOWEVER STABILISATION MAY NOT NECESSARILY OCCUR.
+ANY STABILISATION ACTION MAY BEGIN ON OR AFTER THE DATE ON WHICH ADEQUATE PUBLIC DISCLOSURE OF THE FINAL TERMS OF THE OFFER OF THE RELEVANT TRANCHE OF NOTES IS MADE AND, IF BEGUN, MAY CEASE AT ANY TIME, BUT IT MUST END NO LATER THAN THE EARLIER OF 30 DAYS AFTER THE ISSUE DATE OF THE RELEVANT TRANCHE OF NOTES AND 60 DAYS AFTER THE DATE OF THE ALLOTMENT OF THE RELEVANT TRANCHE OF NOTES.